Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Validate_Health.md

    - `Verify cray etcd is healthy`

    **NOTE:**
-   If a storage node has been added, ncn-healthcheck-storage failures for the following test may need to be remediated based on the test description informaiton and the ncn-healthcheck-storage tests should then be re-run to verify all tests pass.
+   If a storage node has been added, ncn-healthcheck-storage failures for the following test may need to be remediated based on the test description information and the ncn-healthcheck-storage tests should then be re-run to verify all tests pass.
    - `Spire Health Check`

 The procedure is complete.
 [Return to Main Page](../Add_Remove_Replace_NCNs.md).